Getting a job

 Disability Employment Support

-Once a young person is aged 18, the local jobcentre can provide employment support.
+Once a young person turns 18, the local jobcentre can provide employment support.
 Employment support usually incudes developing skills to help a young person to find and stay in work including:

-The job centre should also tell you about disability-friendly supportive employers in your area and schemes that may be able to support your son or daughter into work, including:
+The job centre should also tell you about disability-friendly supportive employers in your area.
+They can also tell you about schemes to help your son or daughter into work, including:

 They can advise employers on reasonable adjustments and developing accessible and inclusive workplaces and practices.